Scale Economies and Aggregate Productivity: Equilibrium Properties and Comparative Statics

-Our theory imposes restrictions on the Pareto shape parameter $\vartheta$.
-First, $\vartheta > \frac{1}{\mu - \nu}$ which ensures scaled productivity is Pareto distributed and the first moment exists, and second, $\vartheta > \frac{1}{1-\alpha \nu}$ which ensures aggregate output is concave in aggregate capital, so that the interest rate is decreasing in aggregate capital.\footnote{The first restriction implies that scaled technology, $A(\jmath)^{\frac{1}{\mu-\nu}} = (1-\jmath)^{-\frac{1}{\vartheta (\mu - \nu)}}$, is Pareto distributed.
-In some experiments, we take $\nu \to \mu$ from below, and this requires us to raise the value of $\vartheta$.
-The relevant value for us is the scaled Pareto parameter $\vartheta (\mu - \nu)$, since labour is distributed proportionally to this term.} Our calibrated markup minus our estimated returns to scale $\mu - \nu$ is between 0.198 and 0.234 from 2001 - 2014.
-Therefore, our restrictions imply that we must set $\vartheta > 5$, similar to \textcite{Hopenhayn2014_ARE} who sets the Pareto shape between 5 and 10.

-We use the number of firms per worker $N/L$ to calibrate the Pareto shape $\vartheta$.
-Our model yields $\phi N/L = \left( \frac{\vartheta (\mu - \nu) - 1}{\vartheta (\mu - \alpha \nu) - 1} \right)$.
-We set the parameters $\phi, \alpha$ as calibrated.
-We plug in the estimates for $\nu ,\mu$.
-We obtain the number of firms from business population estimates\footnote{\url{https://www.gov.uk/government/statistics/business-population-estimates-2022}.} and the number of people employed from the ONS.\footnote{MGRZ series, Labour Market Statistics: \url{https://www.ons.gov.uk/employmentandlabourmarket/peopleinwork/employmentandemployeetypes/timeseries/mgrz/lms}.} Combining the data on $N/L$, which rises from 0.126 to 0.170, we can back-out a series for $\vartheta$.
-This yields $\vartheta$ averaging 8.6 between 2001 - 2004, rising to 10.4 at the end of the sample from 2011 - 2014.
-It averages 10 over the sample, so we choose this calibration, which is also the upper bound from \textcite{Hopenhayn2014_ARE}.
-If we allow $\vartheta$ to rise in our quantitative exercise, the results are do not change substantively.

-Figure \ref{fig:lnTFP_nu_bymu} shows the effect of $\nu$ on aggregate productivity for different values of the markup $\mu$.
-We observe that aggregate productivity rises unambiguously in $\nu$ in a low markup economy, but not when the markup is higher.
-Both the level and the slope of the relationship is falling in $\mu$.
+The steady-state solution for $\underline{A}$ is nonlinear in $\nu$, see Appendix equation~\eqref{eq:Abar_SS_app}.
+We illustrate the effect of returns to scale on aggregate productivity numerically.
+Figure~\ref{fig:TFP_nu_bymu} shows how aggregate productivity responds to $\nu$ for different values of the markup $\mu$.
+Aggregate productivity rises unambiguously in $\nu$ when markups are low, but this relationship weakens as markups increase: both the level and the slope of the response are declining in $\mu$.

-In Figure \ref{fig:lnTFP_decomp_nu_bymu} we provide a decomposition into technical efficiency and allocative efficiency for each of these markup cases.
-We observe that the weakening passthrough of returns to scale to TFP occurs because of weakening technical efficiency (i.e. less selection), and worsening allocative efficiency.

-As returns to scale $\nu$ increase, technical efficiency $\hat{A}$ increases.
-This implies stronger selection of high $A(\jmath)$ firms.
-However, the effect is weaker as market power increases.
-Hence, in high-markup economies, there is weaker selection of high productivity firms as returns to scale increase.

-Returns to scale $\nu$ have a U-shaped relationship with allocative efficiency.
-This occurs because an increase in $\nu$ decreases the number of firms.
-With decreasing returns ($\nu<1$), fewer firms harm allocative efficiency.
-However, with increasing returns ($\nu>1$), fewer firms improve allocative efficiency.
-As market power increases, the minimum point moves right, causing a wider range of declining allocative efficiency.
-This occurs because higher markups increase the number of firms.
-Hence, the benefits of growing returns to scale for allocative efficiency are counteracted by higher markups, reducing the size of firms and limiting their ability to benefit from increasing returns.\footnote{In Appendix \ref{app:N_and_Y} we present aggregate output as a function of $N_t$, which shows these channels formally.}